 Dr. Mary Stefanazzi

 Mary is available by appointment at two locations in Ireland.
 In Dublin, and in Co.
 Westmeath.
-Appointments can also be booked via Skype.
+Online appointments are also available.

-Mary's approach is based on the innate wholeness of each living human person.
-Professional conversations with Mary will soon reveal her ability to communicate ancient and more recent wisdom in a way that is practically relevant to those who consult her.
+Mary's work is dedicated to restoring the experience of wholeness to each living human person.
+Professional conversations with Mary will soon reveal her ability to communicate ancient and more recent psychological wisdom in a way that is practically relevant to those who consult her.
 Although the times we live in have changed dramatically the essence of the Human Condition has not.

 Mary's Doctoral dissertation is a study of human wholeness, well-being and human flourishing in the tradition of Aristotle, Aquinas and Jung entitled:

 The Narrative of Human Flourishing: A study of the dialogue between Victor White (Theologian) and Carl Jung (Analytical Psychology) on the frontier between theology and psychology.